 Char-Broil X200 Portable Gas Barbecue Review

-This stainless steel burner is strong and durable; built to last and designed to be easy to use.
-It has an electronic igniter making it safe to light with just the push of a button, as well as a high quality and easy to clean cooking grate.
+This stainless steel burner is strong and durable; it’s built to last and designed to be easy to use.
+It has electronic ignition, no fussing with lighters or matches, making it safe to light at just the push of a button.

 Electriq iQ Portable Gas BBQ Review

-This BBQ offers you a variety of cooking methods, thanks to the half grill and half searing plates.
-Vegetables can be sauted at the same time you grill sausages, giving you more versatility when it comes to your meals.
+This BBQ offers you a variety of cooking methods, thanks to the half grill/half searing plate layout.
+Vegetables can be sauted at the same time that you grill sausages, giving you more versatility when it comes to your meals.

-With an integrated thermometer, this’ll have your food cooked to perfection every time.
-It’s also easy to light with single shot gas ignition, and comes with a free accessory pack that includes a fork, spatula, tongs and a cover.
+With an integrated thermometer, you’ll cook your food to perfection every time.
+It’s also easy to light with single-shot gas ignition, and comes with a free accessory pack that includes a fork, spatula, tongs and a cover.